AlexShubin/SwiftPushServer/README.md

 $ swift package generate-xcodeproj

-And the run it from XCode
+And then run it from XCode

+To open web interface print "localhost:8090" in your browser